digi-ron/AU-Falcon-SPUD-Project/Electrical/CabinFusePanel/CabinFusePanel.md

 ![fuse and relay connector layout](./fuse-panel-front-annotated.jpg)

-> the P/WIN and AMP fuses are not marked on purpose, both because they are clearly marked ***AND*** because depending on the manual, these have different designations, which overlap with the existing fuses in the bottom
+> The P/WIN and AMP fuses are not marked on purpose, both because they are clearly marked ***AND*** because depending on the manual, these have different designations, which overlap with the existing fuses in the bottom
 {: .block-note}

 ### Main Fuse Cluster